Woven Placemat Craft

-Basic weaving skills and this original Free Kids Craft project can turn basic burlap into a pretty and practical placemat that can be used over and over again.
+Basic weaving skills and this original Free Kids Craft project can turn basic burlap into a pretty and practical Woven Placemat that can be used over and over again.
 This is a perfect project for camp craft time.

 Assorted Yarn and Ribbon

 Large Blunt Needle or Tacky Glue

 These projects are created by Terri, Betty, Jamie or one of the talented staff members at MakingFriends.com.
 They have been created exclusively for publication on FreeKidsCrafts.com with supplies you'll be able to find around your house.